Cocaine: Psychiatric symptoms

 Cocaine produces a spectrum of psychiatric symptoms including agitation, paranoia, anxiety, irritability, psychosis, hallucinations, delusions, violence, as well as suicidal and homicidal thinking.

-A considerable proportion of cocaine addicts exhibit hypomanic personality traits that are ego-syntonic with their pattern of cocaine abuse.
+A substantial proportion of cocaine addicts exhibit hypomanic personality traits that are ego-syntonic with their pattern of cocaine abuse.

 Cocaine intoxication mirrors core traits of narcissism—both involve a dopamine-driven, compulsive drive for reward.
 Just as cocaine produces a brief high that temporarily enhances the sense of worth, narcissists rely on external admiration to feed an addiction to their self-esteem, resulting in a self-reinforcing feedback cycle.

 The misuse of cocaine has a high correlation with suicide.
 In those who use cocaine, the risk is greatest during the withdrawal phase.
 Cocaine use has been linked to homicide, with up to 31% of homicide victims testing positive for the drug.
 In 1989 Fulton County, 40% of homicide victims had cocaine metabolites, especially Black and firearm victims.

 A 2020 study found that men with cocaine use disorder have greater difficulty identifying emotional expression in female faces, affecting relationships and suggesting a target for intervention.
 A 2021 study found that cocaine use disorder impairs emotion recognition, especially for happiness and fear, with improvement after long-term abstinence.

 Depression is modestly linked to current drug use in cocaine users but does not clearly predict treatment participation or future use.
 For people who use cocaine, stress and craving can make each other worse.
 This may help explain why stress can lead to relapse in people trying to stop using cocaine.